Quality matters when hiring for a big project. Call a Best Pick now!

 Choosing a System for Your Home Addition

-Here are some questions to consider before choosing a heating and cooling option for your addition:
+Here are some facts to consider before choosing a heating and cooling option for your addition:

-- What is the size of the space you are conditioning?
+- Size of the space you are cooling

 If you have several rooms to condition and a small to medium budget and you, research ductless mini-split systems and ask your HVAC technician for their recommendations.